bolaolaide/de-roadmap/README.md

 Spotted something wrong?
 Know a better tool for a phase?
 Open an issue or PR.
 The roadmap is opinionated but not closed to improvement — especially as the ecosystem evolves.

 ---

-## License

-MIT — do whatever you want with it.
-If you find it useful, a ⭐ is appreciated.